-It is fitting how my first monthly article for Fruit-Powered Digest happened to be the beginning of a series on the Four Causes of Disease, and this final monthly article (before this e-magazine shifts to quarterly contributions from regular guest writers) is the last installment in a series.
+It is fitting how my first monthly article for Fruit-Powered Magazine happened to be the beginning of a series on the Four Causes of Disease, and this final monthly article (before this e-magazine shifts to quarterly contributions from regular guest writers) is the last installment in a series.
 Let’s talk about some of the things I spend most of my time with: lawn equipment!
 Before we go any further, I’m going to start with another famous warning: Lawn equipment can be hazardous to your health, so be careful!

 Lawn Equipment: The Push Lawn Mower